lamastex/scalable-data-science/README.md

 This is being prepared by Raazesh Sainudiin and Sivanand Sivaram with assistance from Paul Brouwers and Dillon George.

-See [http://www.math.canterbury.ac.nz/~r.sainudiin/courses/ScalableDataScience/](http://www.math.canterbury.ac.nz/~r.sainudiin/courses/ScalableDataScience/) for the latest content in cloud-uploadable and locally browsable notebooks.
+See [http://www.math.canterbury.ac.nz/~r.sainudiin/courses/ScalableDataScience/](http://www.math.canterbury.ac.nz/~r.sainudiin/courses/ScalableDataScience/) for the latest content as cloud-uploadable and locally browsable notebooks.
 The Gitbook version of this content will lag by a few weeks.

 All course participants (enrolled and observing students for Semester 1 of 2016) may be able to do a course project if their project proposal gets approved by Raazesh Sainudiin, the course coordinator.